Zuehlke/machines-code-people/articles/aprg.md

 - quality attribute requirements specifying the qualities required from the resulting system
 - architectural decisions as a record of options available and explicit decisions needed to fulfil the given requirements

 In the following we consider mainly the system and application architectures.
-An extension of the approach to requirements and decisions requires further research beyond that which we have implemented so far[Structurizr.InfrastructureAsCode].
+An extension of the approach to requirements and decisions requires further research beyond that which we have implemented so far (see resources: [Structurizr.InfrastructureAsCode]).

 ## Architectural erosion and the model-code gap
 Architectural erosion is the divergence of the architecture model from the source code and infrastructure that actually implements the model.
 It results in a model-code gap and usually happens gradually during the iterative and incremental development and maintenance of a system.
 The code and infrastructure evolves, but the architecture model is not kept in sync.
 After a while, we end up with a model that describes the system as it was meant to be in the beginning but not as it is actually implemented and delivered.